oneilsh/SGE_Array/README.md

 the rundir (when used with an additional "quiet" flag), but maybe could be used for user-specified post-jobs-completion tasks as well.
 (Heck, why not "pre-array" and "post-array" phases.
 Hmm.)
 This will require some sophisticated usage of task dependency in SGE though.

+Could also be cool to have an option like "hold these jobs until the last set I ran has finished."